ricebiscuit0514/Blender-to-Blockbench-plugin/readme.md

 This add-on automatically aligns models to face the **forward-facing side** in Blockbench (Z-axis / South).

 ## ⚠️ Important Notes
-- **Testing:** This add-on has been tested only for basic object exports (verified Position, Scale, and Rotation).
+This add-on has been tested only for basic object exports (verified Position, Scale, and Rotation).

-- **Limitations:** Objects that has been UV Unwrapped, Textured have not been verified and may not export as expected.
+Objects that has been UV Unwrapped, Textured have not been verified and may not export as expected.

 ---
 🤖*Script generated with the assistance of Gemini AI.*